BloomTech-Labs/CS10-business-review/README.md

 The general frontend structure consists on:

-- The Landing page, with sign up and log in modal with OAuth option.
+- The Landing page, with sign up and log in modal.
 - A display page that features a filtered search option, popular businesses, popular reviews, and popular reviewers.
 - An "Add review" option for users to add their own experiences and photos via Cloudinary by way of React-Dropzone.
 - The "User Settings" page, accessed by clicking on the username on the top right corner of the application.
 Here the premium subscription can be aquired by [Stripe](https://stripe.com) payment, as well as the option to change the password.